DouglasMacKrell/dougs-video-chat/README.md

        `git clone https://github.com/DouglasMacKrell/dougs-video-chat.git`

-2. Install dependencies for the app from inside the cloned folder:
+2. Install dependencies for the app from inside the cloned root folder:

        `npm install`

-3. To launch the App, inside the root folder run:
+3. To launch the App, make sure you have nothing else running on port 3000 and 3001, from inside the root folder run:

        `npm run devStart`

+4. Open a new browser window and visit `localhost:3000`.
+The browser should ask you for permission to connect to your camera and microphone.
+The app will generate a room code in the URL.
+When you visit the same URL `localhost:3000/:roomId`, it will make the peer-to-peer connection and connect the call instantly.

+5. To disconnect from a call, simply close the browser window.

+6. Currently, the app is only designed to run locally on the same network

-4. A new browser tab should have been opened and the App should be running.
-If that is not the case check the terminals output for errors, if you are unable to troubleshoot the problem, I would be happy to address issues so open [one](/issues)
+7. If that is not the case check the terminals output for errors, if you are unable to troubleshoot the problem, I would be happy to address issues so open [one](/issues)

 ---